razum2um/lurker/README.md

 - Separate API-services generated within one test suite
 - Capistrano integration
 - JSON-Schema draft-v4 support
+- Static site building (you can generate html into your `public` folder)

 ## Sandbox mode for Live API testing